ImperialConflict-archive/documentation/source/rules.md

 1. Do not harrass other players.
 This includes but is not limited to: insulting, threatening, mocking, patronizing, causing distress, and/or drawing unwanted attention to another player.

 2. Do not distribute or discuss personal or private information about other players without their consent.
-This includes real life information as well as private information about other players' empires.
+This includes real life information as well as private information about other players' empires, with the exception of sharing information within your own family (team).

-3. Do not make public accusations of rule breaking and do not publicly discuss active blocks.
+3. Do not post on the site or in that chat to make accusations of rule breaking or to discuss blocks.
 Issues and questions regarding rule breaking and blocks should be discussed privately by sending an email to support@imperialconflict.com.

 4. Do not discuss vulgar or sexually explicit topics.
 This includes both clear and implied language, images, or links to websites with such content.